 10 days in the Bungle Bungles and East Kimberley

-I’ve seen more of Australia in the past three years than I have in the past three decades, and the Kimberley is definitely one of the most spectacular parts of the country.
-We spent ten days in this vast region earlier this year – visiting Lake Argyle, exploring the breathtaking Bungle Bungle Range, swimming at magical waterfalls at El Questro, and indulging in some remote luxury at the Berkeley River Lodge.
-It was just enough time for a taste of the Kimberley.
-We are already planning our next trip!
+Western Australia’s Kimberley region spans thousands of square kilometres of ancient landscape – a remote frontier of unspoilt wilderness, rugged sandstone mountain ranges, waterfalls and sprawling rivers, of crocodiles and barramundi, and iconic bottle-shaped boab trees.
+It is, without a doubt, one of Australia’s most spectacular regions.
+We spent ten days in the east of this vast territory – visiting Lake Argyle, exploring the breathtaking Bungle Bungle Range, swimming at magical waterfalls at El Questro, and indulging in some remote luxury at Berkeley River Lodge.
+It was just enough time for a taste of the Kimberley, but I can’t wait to get back to explore the rest!

 Day 1: Lake Argyle and Kununurra